Main Content

 Graduation Requirements

-In order to graduate, in addition to degree requirements, you will also be expected to meet the following general university requirements, many of which can be fulfilled with lower-division coursework:
+In order to graduate, in addition to major requirements, students will also be expected to meet general UW university requirements for graduation, many of which can be fulfilled by courses taken to satisfy major requirements.
+University Graduation Requirements can be found on the Office of the Registrar's website or by running a degree audit.

 Degree Requirements